bPlugins/timeline-block-free/readme.txt

 = 1.0.2 =
 * Remove jQuery dependency
-* Remove, Duplicate and Add timeline from toolbar
+* Remove, Duplicate and Add a timeline from the toolbar
 * Translate support

 = 1.0.0 =